 Current threats: Direct harvest of eggs, juveniles, and adults; incidental capture in fishing gear; degradation of nesting and marine habitats (National Marine Fisheries Service 2015)

-- Slippery when wet….
-Leatherbacks specialize in eating jellyfish and other soft-bodied creatures of the open ocean.
-They have sharp-edged jaws and pointed tooth-like cusps for grabbing and slicing jellyfish.
-To help hold onto slippery jellyfish, the leatherback has backward-pointing spines lining its mouth and throat (National Marine Fisheries Service 2011).
-It is amazing such a large animal can survive on just a slimy blob of jelly!
+It’s a slippery slope!
+Leatherbacks specialize in eating jellies, or sea jellies (once called jellyfish), and other soft-bodied creatures of the open ocean.
+They have sharp-edged jaws and pointed tooth-like cusps for grabbing and slicing sea jellies.
+To help hold onto slippery sea jellies, the leatherback has backward-pointing spines lining its mouth and throat (National Marine Fisheries Service 2011).
+It is amazing such a large animal can survive just by eating jellies!

 National Marine Fisheries Service and U.S. Fish and Wildlife Service.
 1992.
 Recovery Plan for Leatherback Turtles in the U.S. Caribbean, Atlantic and Gulf of Mexico.
 National Marine Fisheries Service, Washington, D.C.